 Why should your gender or sexual orientation define your skills or professional ambitions?
 With the exception of certain niche, particularly leftfield career choices, there’s no reason why one sector may employ more or fewer staff identifying as ‘different’ from the next.
-The real difference lies in their culture, and how comfortable an individual feels about being open.
+The real difference lies in their culture and how comfortable an individual feels about being open.

 Alongside addressing acceptance internally, clients also need to be considered when questioning a company’s approach to diversity.
 It’s one thing being open within a studio, but how do inclusivity and acceptance also impact external client/agency relations?
-It’s a huge part of day-to-day life in the creative sector, so can’t be overlooked.
+It’s a massive part of day-to-day life in the creative sector, so it can’t be overlooked.

-A regular dilemma I've witnessed with fellow gay colleagues is "do I need to come out to a client?" (my answer is no, as being gay is probably the ninth most interesting thing about me).
+A regular dilemma I've witnessed with fellow gay colleagues is "do I need to come out to a client?" (my answer is no, as being gay is probably the ninth most exciting thing about me).
 But if it becomes clear, I've seen colleagues anxious that the client may react badly.
 It's important to understand that these concerns could be worrying LGBTQ+ employees.
 Similar struggles are common with others, with visible and invisible differences, every time they start a new job or meet a new client.

 If a company acts negatively to our principles of diversity, Moving Brands would not include it on our client portfolio.

 If a company is reflected by its leadership policies, then there is a lot of work to do.
-A 2018 report found that only nine Fortune 500 companies include sexual orientation and/or gender identity as diversity criteria in their nomination and governance policies, and less than 0.3% of Fortune 500 board directors are openly LGBTQ+.
+A 2018 report found that only nine Fortune 500 companies include sexual orientation and gender identity as diversity criteria in their nomination and governance policies, and less than 0.3% of Fortune 500 board directors are openly LGBTQ+.

 For LGBTQ+ people, whether you’re starting a student job in a supermarket or are about to embark on your first big studio role, the workplace anywhere can be a minefield.
-Having to come out at every new job; navigating awkwardness around the whole marriage, kids or family set up; or fielding well-intentioned questions from co-workers trying to educate themselves — "When did you realise you were gay" Answer: Congratulations, that's the 2000th time I’ve been asked that question.
+Having to come out at every new job; navigating awkwardness around the whole marriage, kids or family set up; or fielding well-intentioned questions from co-workers trying to educate themselves.
+"When did you realise you were gay" Answer: Congratulations, that's the 2000th time I’ve been asked that question.
 "Can we go shopping together?"
 Answer: No!

 Sexuality is, of course, just one example of ‘difference’, and there are lots of other less obvious challenges that staff may be facing every day.
 The first step for business leaders should be to make an honest and objective review of how people experience life as an employee, across the board.
 If leadership is unaware, then it can have no sense of what might be affecting their people from mild irritation to crushing isolation.

 It’s tricky to give a golden answer for the perfect process for company-wide acceptance, but there are a few good ways to start.
-When a new employee joins a firm, it’s crucial to explain the attitudes of the company from the very beginning, and it will create a consistent expectation of accepting behaviour from the new recruit’s very first day.
+When a new employee joins a firm, it’s crucial to explain the attitudes of the company from the very beginning, and it will create a consistent expectation of accepting behaviour from the recruit’s very first day.